Poor parental mental health

 - Focus on family strengths, rather than problems.

-- Know your broader local health and social landscape of support for children and for parents/carers.
+- Know your broader local health and social landscape of support for children and for parents/carers (we have pages for schools in England, Northern Ireland, Scotland and Wales).

-- Ensure that your school has programmes or curriculum-linked activity in place to develop children’s social and emotional skills – with these skills being further developed across the curriculum.
+- Ensure that your school or college has programmes or curriculum-linked activity in place to develop children and young people’s social and emotional skills.

 - Make sure the whole-school environment communicates non-stigmatising messages about mental health.